HL7/livd/input/pagecontent/general-summary.md

             <li> Each of the LIS Test Results must have a LOINC code associated with it so the results report includes the appropriate LOINC code as well for downstream use.</li>
             <li> Laboratory staff today rely on LOINC definitions (using RELMA or the web based tool), their local mappings, and their expertise/knowledge about the device, test, and parameters, to associate a specific LOINC code to the LIS Test Result Code. </li>
         </ul>
-    <li> The LIS also maintains a map between the Vendor Analyte Code's Result Value Codes and the LIS Test Result Code's Result Value Code.</li>
+    <li> The LIS also maintains a map between the Vendor Analyte Coded Result Value and the LIS Test Result's Coded Result Values.</li>
         <ul>
             <li> One IVD Coded Result Value yields one LOINC code or SNOMED code.</li>
             <li> While it may have a map to both, local reporting requirements would yield an LIS to only use the LOINC or only then SNOMED codes.</li>